micmejia/bible-dump/AMPC/Ephesians/Eph 6.md

-And having shod your feet in preparation [to face the enemy with the [^a]firm-footed stability, the promptness, and the readiness [^b]produced by the good news] of the Gospel of peace.
+And having shod your feet in preparation [to face the enemy with the firm-footed stability, the promptness, and the readiness produced by the good news] of the Gospel of peace.